 For more professional information, you can explore this site or download my CV.

-Outside work, I love cooking, reading fiction, watching movies, playing retro video games (especially SNES and N64), exploring craft breweries, competing in trivia contests, traveling the world (you know, in the before times) and cheering on the Los Angeles sports teams (Go Rams/Dodgers/Angels/Lakers!).
+Outside of work, I love cooking, reading fiction, watching movies, playing retro video games (especially SNES and N64), exploring craft breweries, competing in trivia contests, traveling the world (you know, in the before times) and cheering on the Los Angeles sports teams (Go Rams/Dodgers/Angels/Lakers!).

 University of California, Los Angeles

 Thesis: Models for Human Navigation and Optimal Path Planning Using Level Set Methods and Hamilton-Jacobi Equations

 Colorado School of Mines

 Thesis: In-Host Modeling of the Spatial Dynamics of HIV